kharijarrett/tensorflow-cpu/README.md

 - [`Metadata()`](https://docs.viam.com/ml/deploy/#metadata)
 - [`Infer()`](https://docs.viam.com/ml/deploy/#infer)

 A call to `Metadata()` will return relevant information about the shape, type, and size of the input and output tensors.
-For the `Infer()` method, the module will accept a struct of numpy arrays representing input tensors.
+For the `Infer()` method, the module will accept a struct input tensors.
 The number and dimensionality of the input tensors depends on the included Tensorflow model.
-It will return a struct of numpy arrays representing output tensors.
+It will return a struct of output tensors.